 Roy Wright is an award-winning artist working mainly in charcoal.
-He specialises in producing original highly detailed yet vital drawings of natural forms such as isolated ancient trees and complete landscapes.
+He specialises in producing original highly detailed yet vital drawings of natural forms such as isolated ancient trees to complete modern-day cityscapes.

 Wright studied Illustration at Hull College of Art, and has won many awards, including the Royal Academy Summer Exhibition award for a drawing of an architectural subject in 2001.
 In 2003, he was elected a member of the Pastel Society, and in 2017 his charcoal drawing ‘Late Summer’ was selected for the Great Ormond Street Hospital for Children’s art collection.